 Under that is a list of the most recent processes discovered, with an option to view a report to get all the information you could ever want about running processes.
 The expanded list shows which processes are digitally signed, whether they’re safe, and how many HTTP connections they have.
 It’s all very easy to read and understand, and it’s also a great way to get lost in PC nerdom for a little while.

-Two final features that are particularly standout are Rescue Kit and the Virtual Keyboard.
+Two features that particularly stand out are Rescue Kit and the Virtual Keyboard.
 Rescue Kit is for dealing with advanced virus problems.
 It lets you create a recovery drive to boot your PC and then disinfect the PC.
 This should be done ahead of time or on a non-infected PC.
-If that’s not an option then there’s the advanced virus detector that uses Panda Cloud Cleaner—a virus scanning app that can run on the desktop or off a USB stick—to take a deeper dive into your PC hardware.
+If that’s not an option, there’s the advanced virus detector that uses Panda Cloud Cleaner—a virus-scanning app that can run on the desktop or off a USB stick—to take a deeper dive into your PC hardware.

-Virtual Keyboard is exactly what it sounds like: a software keyboard you operate with your mouse.
-It is supposed to prevent any potential keyloggers installed on your system from siphoning credit card details or sensitive logins while you type them in.
+Virtual Keyboard is a software keyboard you operate with your mouse.
+It’s supposed to prevent any potential keyloggers installed on your system from siphoning credit card details or sensitive logins while you type them in.

 If that’s not enough, each icon has its own settings where you can tweak various options for all of Panda Dome’s features.